Performance report: Scylla vs Apache Cassandra on low-end hardware

 Hardware is becoming cheaper and bigger.
 This trend is exemplified by AWS’ recent release of the i3 server class with up to 64 vCPUs and 16 GB/s of NVMe disk throughput, which Scylla will soon support.
 We believe that users will benefit from easier maintenance and fewer failures with fewer, larger nodes.
 However, Scylla consistently outperforms Cassandra even in situations with constrained resources.

-For this test, we tested DataStax Community Edition, based on Cassandra 3.0.9.
-We configured the Cassandra VMs in accordance with the official Datastax guide that can be found herehttps://docs.datastax.com/en/landing_page/doc/landing_page/recommendedSettingsLinux.html, optmizing for SSDs.
+For this test, we tested DataStax Community Edition, based on Apache Cassandra 3.0.9.
+We configured the Apache Cassandra VMs in accordance with the official Datastax guide that can be found herehttps://docs.datastax.com/en/landing_page/doc/landing_page/recommendedSettingsLinux.html, optimizing for SSDs.

 Also in accordance with that guide, we set the JVM Garbage collector to G1GC. because the document doesn’t specify the exact G1GC settings, we picked the following: